-By the end of 2016, there were more than 65 million people forcibly displaced in the world, due to persecution, conflict, violence, or human rights violations.
-Among them, 1.2 million refugees were in need of resettlement in 2018.
-While resettlement is an essential tool to meet the international protection needs of particularly vulnerable refugees, the magnitude of forced displacement has exposed a widening gap between the number of those in need of a third‑country solution and the few resettlement and admission places made available globally.
+Resettlement is an essential tool to meet the international protection needs of particularly vulnerable refugees.
+But the magnitude of forced displacement has exposed a widening gap between the number of those in need of a third‑country solution and the few resettlement and humanitarian admission places made available globally.

-IOM is also supporting intra-EU relocation efforts.
-These programmes, implemented both on a European‑wide and on a bilateral basis, are an expression of internal EU solidarity with Member States facing increased pressure on their asylum systems.
-They involve the relocation of persons in need of international protection from one to another EU Member State where their asylum application will be further processed.
+IOM is also supporting European relocation efforts.
+These programmes can be implemented both on a European‑wide and on a bilateral basis and are an expression of internal EU solidarity with Member States facing increased pressure on their asylum systems.
+They involve the relocation of persons in need of international protection from European countries of first arrival to another EU Member or Associated State where their asylum application will be further processed.